abdellatif-temsamani/adev.nvim/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior include:

-- The use of sexualized language or imagery, and sexual attention or advances of any kind
+- The use of sexualized language or imagery, and iual attention or advances of any kind
 - Trolling, insulting or derogatory comments, and personal or political attacks
 - Public or private harassment